ardan19/Asymmetric-IRB/README.md

 * **Route Reflectors:** To ensure scalability, the Spine switches are configured as BGP Route Reflectors, eliminating the need for a full-mesh BGP topology among the Leaves.

 ### 4. High Availability & ECMP (All-Active)
 * **Fabric ECMP:** Equal-Cost Multi-Path (ECMP) is fully enabled at the routing layer.
-Traffic between Leaves is hashed (5-tuple) and distributed evenly across both Spines, ensuring 100% link utilization with no Spanning Tree blocked ports.
+Traffic between Leaves and Borders is hashed (5-tuple) and distributed evenly across both Spines, ensuring 100% link utilization with no Spanning Tree blocked ports.
 * **All-Active Edge Multi-Homing:** Compute nodes connect to Leaf pairs using **MLAG** (Multi-Chassis Link Aggregation).
 Both links actively forward traffic simultaneously, providing maximum throughput and seamless failover.